psolin/cleanco/readme.md

 #cleanco - 1.0

 ## What is it / what does it do?
-This is a Python module that processes company names.
+This is a Python module that processes company names, in terms of US/UK business entity types.

 ## How do I install it?
 Download it from this site and unzip the directory.